 If you mistakenly combined your forms or permissions, then you’ll need to get a new form signed for the purpose of sharing medical records.

-Simplify patient intake with electronic HIPAA-compliant medical records release forms
+Simplify patient intake with electronic HIPAA-friendly medical records release forms

 The penalties for HIPAA violations are steep.
 Some healthcare providers can’t afford even one fine.
 To protect yourself and your patients, you need to be aware of the situations that require a signed release form.